rookieInTraining/gradleReportingExample/README.md

 An easy way for generating reports in gradle.
 Can be used in projects where the reports are not more than 2 html pages.
+Works only for a single junit xml file

 To generate the report :